Dr. Gary Tanchak, D.C.

 • Skin care – keeping skin clean and moisturized to prevent infection.

-• Self-care management – learning proper care, protection, and weight management.
+• Self-lymphatic drainage massage full body | care management – in-home massage, learning proper care, protection, and weight management.

 Among the many treatment approaches for lymphatic drainage, one of the most common is massage.

-Is massage gun good for lymphatic drainage
+massage gun for lymphatic drainage: how long does lymphatic drainage last

-Does Massage Help with Lymphatic Drainage?
+Is Massage Good for Lymphatic Drainage?

 Many people use massage as a first-line lymphatic drainage method, and specialized massage therapy is a commonly prescribed treatment for lymphedema.

-Is Massage Gun Good for Lymphatic Drainage?
+Massage Gun Good for Lymphatic Drainage | Is It Any Good?

 How to Use Massage Gun for Lymphatic Drainage

 Because massage for lymphatic drainage is usually performed very gently, we recommend using a softer attachment for your massage device.
-These are usually the attachments made of foam instead of hard plastic.

 2. Gently apply the head of your massager over the desired area at a straight angle (not slanted) and slowly apply pressure until a light intensity is reached.
-It should be completely pain-free.

 5. Adjust device intensity based on results and comfort at each body area.
 Do not push into pain!

-Keep in mind that most massage guns are more aggressive than the most researched lymphatic drainage techniques, so being gentle should be your first priority.
+Keep in mind that most massage guns are more aggressive than the most researched lymphatic drainage techniques, so being gentle should be your priority.

 Soft tissue with lymphedema can be sensitive, which means that you should use a much lower intensity than you would for a deep-tissue massage, which is aimed at relaxing your muscles.